Turkey Travel Guide

 See More of the Past at the Ruins of Ephesus

 Speaking about ancient places, visiting the Ruins of Ephesus is among the top thing you can do in Turkey.
-These ruins are what remains of a Greek city belonging to the 10th century BC with elements of both Greek and Roman architecture.
+These ruins remain a Greek city belonging to the 10th century BC with Greek and Roman architectural elements.
 While there, be sure to check out the famous Temple of Artemis.
-There are, of course, much more to see in this UNESCO World Heritage Site, which is the addition of later rulers of this land.
-It is a place of learning about history and a beautiful location that you do not want to miss in Turkey.
+Of course, there is much more to see in this UNESCO World Heritage Site, which is the addition of later rulers of this land.
+It is a place to learn about the history and a beautiful location that you do not want to miss in Turkey.

 |Ruins of Ephesus|